kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 to controller-runtime.

-With this change, it will be possible to implement pluggable cluster providers that automatically start and stop watches (and thus, cluster-aware reconcilers) when the cluster provider adds ("engages") or removes ("disengages") a cluster.
+With this change, it will be possible to implement pluggable cluster providers that automatically start and stop sources (and thus, cluster-aware reconcilers) when the cluster provider adds ("engages") or removes ("disengages") a cluster.

 ## Motivation